 Our friend was eager to ski Sugarloaf with us, to show off his home mountain in ideal midwinter conditions.
 Brilliant blue sky, a balmy 30 degrees and a strong breeze were the precursors of our day as we arrived at the Superquad at 8:20am for first chair, only to find a big red Wind Hold sign.

-So we hoofed it up to the Double Runner, the only chair lift open, to reach the T-Bar which Art assured us was the way to go.
+We hoofed it up to the Double Runner, the only chair lift open, to reach the T-Bar which Art assured us was the way to go.
 Riding up this old school steep T-Bar is a blast from the past but pragmatic on a super windy day.
 From the upper mountain, our first run down the iconic Narrow Gauge was worth the thigh-burner T-Bar ascent as we scored sweet soft windblown on skier’s left.
 As I skied the pitch, I pictured Bode Miller, Ted Ligety, Lindsey Vonn, so many US Ski Team racers having carved these same steeps.

 Another T-Bar ride brought us to more snow loaded bumps on Spillway’s leeward side.
 By the time we circled back to the T-Bar, we were met with a legion of Loafers, other skiers derived the same plan as us.
 As we waited in line, I overheard skiers praising this practical lift.
 “Thank god for the T-Bar today,” several said.
 A few even bemoaned the loss of other T-Bars that were strategically placed across Sugarloaf’s face back in the day.